julienrbrt/woningfinder/docs/architecture.md

 There is as well small tools that are run for special reasons:

-- _[db-initiator](../cmd/tools/db-initiator)_ permits to fills the default values in the database (housing corporations, cities, housing types, selection methods...).
+- _[db-migration](../cmd/tools/db-initiator)_ permits to initialize the database with default values (housing corporations, cities, housing types, selection methods...) and run the databases migrations.
-- _[customer-delete](../cmd/tools/customer-delete)_ permits to delete a customer given his email
+- _[customer-delete](../cmd/tools/customer-delete)_ permits to delete customers given their email.

 ## Landing Page